and mark the classroom on your school map to make a

 about Cub Scouts is that we have a special club just for you

 second graders.
-It’s called Wolf Scouts!
+Its called Wolf Scouts!
 Who here can howl

 like a wolf?”